Send the link below via email or IMCopy

 This sixth plan lies roughly in the middle of the first five, so I call it plan M (figure 28.1).

-The areas and rough costs of these facilities are shown in table 28.3.
+The areas and estimated costs of these facilities are shown in table 28.3.
 For simplicity, the financial costs are estimated using today’s prices for comparable facilities, many of which are early prototypes.

 We can expect many of the prices to drop significantly.